Vitaliy-1/DOCX2JATS/README.md

 # DOCX2JATS
-Java project, aimed to facilitate DOCX to JATS XML transformation for scientific articles
+Java project, aimed to facilitate DOCX to JATS XML transformation for scientific articles.
+For now it uses [TEIC Stylesheets](https://github.com/TEIC/Stylesheets) for the hard work and Java standard library for the more subtle parsing of references, tables and figure captions etc. It is distributed under Creative Commons Attribution-ShareAlike 3.0
+Unported License.
+Also projects uses [saxon9he](http://saxon.sourceforge.net/) for OOXML to JATS XML transformation.
+It is distributed under Mozilla Public License version 1.0.
+In the future releases it is planned to refuse from the third party software.

 ## What it does?
 Downloads docx file, unpacks it to default users' temp directory, parses OOXML and transformes it to JATS XML.
 For the best result docx document should include good markup: